Azure/azure-search-vector-samples/demo-python/code/vector-quantization-and-storage/README.md

 - Disabling storage of vectors returned in query responses.
 These vectors are stored separately from vectors used for the queries themselves.
 - Smaller data types than `Edm.Single`.

-The sample data is a JSON file containing a pre-chunked version of the sample documents.
+The sample data is a JSON file containing a pre-chunked version of the sample documents about a fictious company called Contoso Electronics and their policies.
 They have been embedded using text-embedding-3-large with 3072 dimensions.

 ## Prerequisites